EnCiv/civil-server/README.md

 # Web Components Directory

 Each file in [web-components](./app/web-components) represents a React Component.
 When a url matches in the iota collection path property, the web-component named in the document is looked up in the Web Components directory, and is used to render the data in the document.
+After adding a new component to the directory and adding it to iotas.json, you will need to run npm install to update the auto generated index.js file in the directory.

 # Contributions